-We have been compiling the top worst places to live in Nairobi for more than 6 months.
-Thousands of our readers have voted for their least salubrious dump in this septic isle.
-Security, population, education, good housing and access to clean water were among the factors that we put into consideration when coming up with this list.
+We have been compiling this list of worst places to live in Nairobi for more than 6 months.
+Security, population, sanitation education, good housing and access to clean water were taken into consideration when coming up with this list.

 This is the home of the most dangerous criminal gang in Nairobi; Gaza.
 Please avoid this place if you are considering relocating to Nairobi any time soon.

-This is another criminal gang hit estate in Nairobi, walking past 10 pm in this estate can guarantee you being robbed.
-The housing in this place is not that good too.
+This is another criminal gang hit estate in Nairobi, walking past 10 pm in this place can guarantee you being robbed.
+The housing in Dandora is not that good too.
 Lack of provision of public infrastructures such as water, sanitation drainage, and inadequate access to services such as schools and health care make it one of the worst places to live in Nairobi.

 3. Githurai 45